 The muscle originates in the superior aspect of the pubis, below the pubic tubercle.
 It inserts at the middle third of the linea aspera of the femur along the medial lip.
-It abducts and flexes the thigh at the hip, and contributes to lateral and medial rotation of the thigh.
-All adductor muscles in the thighs pull the legs toward the middle when walking to maintain balance.
-The adductor longus, adductor magnus, and adductor brevis are the three most powerful muscles of the thigh and all three are ribbon-like muscles, attaching along the femur bone.
+It adducts and flexes the thigh at the hip.
+It also contributes to lateral and medial rotation of the thigh.
+All adductor muscles in the thighs pull the legs toward the middle when walking, in order to maintain balance.
+The adductor longus, adductor magnus, and adductor brevis are the three most powerful muscles of the thigh.
+All three are ribbon-like muscles, attaching along the femur bone.

 The adductor longus is long and triangular in shape.
 The muscle can become torn or over-stretched, which is commonly known as a groin pull.
 A strain in the adductor longus muscle can cause difficulty walking, pain with full leg extension, and pain while seated.